 Before we connect the Clouds, it is important that we understand the various users that will be needed for the integration to occur.

-Marketing Cloud User: someone who needs access to the Marketing Cloud.
-Can be an Admin or a user that needs use Salesforce CRM data when sending to Salesforce Reports and Campaigns.
+Someone who needs access to the Marketing Cloud.
+Can be an Admin or a user that needs use Salesforce CRM data when sending to Salesforce Reports and Campaigns

 Steps to connect Marketing Cloud with Salesforce CRM